-Meet Our Executive Team
+Meet Our Executive

-Emily Presswood, BScN, RN
+Emily Presswood, RN, MN-LPNP

 President

-Emily Presswood, RN, BScN, MN-LPNP (Candidate)
+Emily Presswood, RN, MN-LPNP

 As the President of the Hamilton Chapter, Emily is dedicated to fostering connections between members, engaging nursing students, and building strong collaborations with local healthcare organizations and academic institutions.
 She strives to amplify nurses’ voices, create inclusive opportunities for engagement, and strengthen the chapter’s impact through both in-person and online initiatives.